prakash7572/ProductManagement/README.md

 **ProductManagement:**

           Welcome to the ProductManagement project!
-This project is designed to manage products,categories, and subcategories efficiently.It provides a structured approach to organizing and maintaining product information for various use cases.
+This project is designed to manage products, categories,and subcategories efficiently.It provides a structured approach to organizing and maintaining product information for various use cases.

 **Features:**